Contents

-Of course, most businesses never set out to purposefully engage in misleading or deceptive conduct, but if you don’t know what the rules are then you put your business at risk.
+Of course, most businesses never set out to purposefully engage in misleading or deceptive conduct, but if you’re not aware of the rules then you put your business at risk.
+Reviewing articles such as our guide on legal requirements for starting a business can help keep you informed.

-In this article, we’ll go through some of the key things to know about misleading and deceptive conduct.
+In this article, we’ll go through some of the key things to know about misleading and deceptive conduct, along with practical tips to make sure your advertising and communications are crystal clear in 2025.

 What is Misleading and/or Deceptive Conduct?

-If you do not comply with the consumer guarantees, then you may also open yourself up to claims of misleading and deceptive conduct too.
-For more information on consumer guarantees, have a look at our article on how your business can comply with the consumer guarantees.
+If you do not comply with the consumer guarantees, then you may also open yourself up to claims of misleading and deceptive conduct.
+For more on how to align your business with consumer guarantees, have a look at our article on how your business can comply with consumer guarantees.

 Consequences of Misleading or Deceptive Conduct